-Nabil Investment Banking To Sell 1.5 Crore Units Of Its New Open Ended Scheme ‘NI 31’
+Nabil Investment Banking Selling 1.12 Crore Units of its New Open Ended Scheme ‘NI 31’ from Shrawan 30

-Nabil Investment Banking Limited is planning to launch an open ended scheme named “NI 31”.
-The fund manager is going to issue 1.5 crore units of its new mutual fund scheme.
-At a par value of Rs 10 per unit, the total issue size amounts to Rs 15 crores.
+Nabil Investment Banking Limited has launched an open ended scheme named “NI 31”.
+The fund manager is currently issuing 1,12,50,000 units of its new mutual fund scheme to the general public from Shrawan 30, 2082 BS.
+At a par value of Rs 10 per unit, the total issue size amounts to Rs 25 crores.
 The scheme will be operated under ‘Nabil Mutual Fund’.

 Recommended: